AhsanT4riq/ai-captions-app/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

+This project makes use of the following amazing technologies and services:

+- [ElevenLabs](https://elevenlabs.io/) for their powerful AI speech recognition, text-to-speech, and caption generation capabilities
+- [React Native](https://reactnative.dev/) for cross-platform mobile development
 - [Expo](https://expo.dev/) for the amazing development platform
 - [Convex](https://www.convex.dev/) for the powerful backend solution
 - [Clerk](https://clerk.dev/) for authentication
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---